cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/04-demo-skimming.md

 ~~~
 {: .language-python}

-Finally, let's put them to work in the final `CMSSW` path that will be executed:
+Finally, let's put it to work in the final `CMSSW` path that will be executed:

 ~~~
 #---- Finally run everything!